-We manage credit risk on accounts receivable by performing credit evaluations of our customers on a selective basis, by reviewing our accounts and contracts and by providing appropriate allowances for uncollectible amounts.
+We manage credit risk on accounts receivable by performing credit evaluations of our customers for existing customers coming up for renewal as well as all prospective new customers, by reviewing our accounts and contracts and by providing appropriate allowances for uncollectible amounts.
 Allowances are based on management's judgment, which considers historical experience and specific knowledge of accounts that may not be collectible.
 We make provisions based on our historical bad debt experience, a specific review of all significant outstanding invoices and an assessment of general economic conditions.
 If the financial condition of a customer deteriorates, resulting in an impairment of its ability to make payments, additional allowances may be required.